FilecoinFoundationWeb/filecoin-foundation/src/content/pages/terms.md

 ---
 header:
-  title: "Terms"
+  title: "Terms of Use"
-  description: "Terms of Use"
+  description: ""
 seo:
-  title: "Terms of Service"
+  title: "Terms of Use"
   description: "Understand the terms and conditions of using Filecoin Foundation services.
-Read our detailed Terms of Service for more information."
+Read our detailed Terms of Use for more information."
 ---

 **Effective Date: October 20, 2021**